hrissan/smartbudget2appengine/README.md

 So to download someone's DB, first you need to know this string, which is either transferred between devices automatically via iCloud sync, so any DB you add on your iPhone magically appears on your iPad and other devices.

-Or you can explicitly share DB from app by pressing button and sending e-mail with special link, containin DB name and encryption key, about it later.
+Or you can explicitly share DB from app by pressing button and sending e-mail with special link, containin DB name and encryption key (encryption is discussed later in this document).

 ### DB organization and sync